 Sec.
-3. No Fraternity shall pledge a woman until she has completed the work of one semester after matriculating in
+3. No Fraternity shall pledge a woman until she has completed the work of one semester after matriculating in Alfred University.

-Alfred University.

 Sec.
 4. (1).
-Until pledged, no freshman woman shall be entertained more than five times at any one fraternity house nor shall more than three Freshman be invited at any one time except by special arrangement with the Council in either event.
+Until pledged, no freshman woman shall be entertained at more than four meals or more than four informal parties at any one fraternity house, nor shall more than three Freshmen be invited to a meal or informal party at any one time; except by special arrangement with the Council in either event.